 Scenario Description & Example Determination: 20% is greater than the 10% required under this scenario.
 Therefore, the CDFI Partner has demonstrated that it has met the requirement under this scenario.
 NOTE: This calculation could also be based on the total dollar amount of DSAs which occurred throughout the same three-year period.
-Transacted at least 25% of the number of its financial transactions or dollars transacted (e.g., loans or equity investments) in one or more Distressed Communities in at least one of the three calendar years preceding the date of the applicable NOFA; or Example: A CDFI Partner provided financial transactions of \$50 million, \$45 million, and \$40 million in calendar years 2018, 2017, and 2016, respectively, (which represent each of the three calendar years preceding the date of the NOFA.
+Transacted at least 25% of the number of its financial transactions or dollars transacted (e.g., loans or equity investments) in one or more Distressed Communities in at least one of the three calendar years preceding the date of the applicable NOFA; or Example: A CDFI Partner provided financial transactions of \$50 million, \$45 million, and \$40 million in calendar years 2022, 2021, and 2020, respectively, which represent each of the three calendar years preceding the date of the NOFA.
 Of these financial transactions, \$14 million, \$10 million, and \$6 million were provided in one or more Distressed Communities during the same respective years.
-Calculation: Financial Percentage of Financial Calendar Transactions in Total Financial Transactions in Distressed Year Distressed Transactions (\$) Communities Communities (\$) 2018 \$14M \$50M 28% 2017 22% \$10M \$45M 2016 \$6M \$40M 15% Scenario II.
-Determination: The CDFI Partner demonstrated it was Integrally Involved in one of the past three calendar years (2018), since 28% is greater than the 25% required under this scenario.
+Calculation: Financial Percentage of Financial Total Financial Calendar Transactions in Transactions in Distressed Year Distressed Transactions (\$) Communities Communities (\$) 2022 \$14M \$50M 28% 2021 \$10M \$45M 22% Scenario 2021 \$6M \$40M 15% II.
+Determination: The CDFI Partner demonstrated it was Integrally Involved in one of the past three calendar years (2022), since 28% is greater than the 25% required under this scenario.
 Therefore, it has met the requirement under this scenario.
 NOTE: This calculation could also be based on counting the number (volume) of financial transactions which occurred in each of the same three years.
 Transacted at least 25% of the number of its Development Service Activities or value of the administrative cost of providing such services in one or more Distressed Communities in at least one of the three calendar years preceding the date of the applicable NOFA.
-A CDFI Partner provided 20, 25, and 15 Development Service Activities (DSA) during calendar years 2018, 2017, and 2016, respectively, preceding the date of the NOFA.
-Of these DSA's 6, 4, and 2 were provided in one or more Distressed Communities during the same respective years.
-Calculation: Calendar Percentage of DSAs in Total DSAs (\$) Distressed Communities Year
+Example: A CDFI Partner provided 20, 25, and 15 Development Service Activities (DSA) during calendar years 2022, 2021, and 2020, respectively, preceding the date of the NOFA.
+Of these DSAs 6, 4, and 2 were provided in one or more Distressed Communities during the same respective years.
+Calculation:

-Scenario Description & Example
+Scenario Description Description & Example

-DSAs in Distressed Communities (\$)
+Calendar Year DSAs in Distressed Communities (\$) Total DSAs (\$) Percentage of DSAs in Distressed Communities

-2018 6 20 30%
+2022 6 20 30% 1

-2017 4 25 16%
+2021 4 25 16% •

-2016 2 15 13.30%
+2020 2 15 13.30% 1